w-h-a/js_foundations/scope-note.md

 False.

-> Scope are independent of identifiers, although identifier can either be available or not within scopes.
+> An identifier can either be available or not within scopes.

 True.